JiayueShi/Address-to-country/README.md

 # GIS tools

-1. Upload geojson to PostgreSQL
+0. Upload geojson to PostgreSQL

+This tool can help you transform geojson to PostGIS.
+The code can automatically create spatial index.